Loans

 Scripps College Institutional Loan Programs

 Scripps College Institutional Loans are available on a limited basis.
-These loans are funded through donations to the College and loan collections from former student borrowers.
 Generally, Scripps College Institutional Loan Programs require students to borrow with a co-borrower.
 Borrowers and co-borrowers must be citizens or residents of the United States.
-Other restrictions apply.
-Not all students are eligible.
-Each loan has its own eligibility criteria established by the donor.
+Other restrictions apply as each loan has its own eligibility criteria established by the donor.
 Interest rates and fees vary based on program.
 Contact the Office of Financial Aid for more information.